Infinidat/ansible-infinidat-collection/README.md

 Install the Infinidat Ansible collection on hosts or within containers using:
 `ansible-galaxy collection install infinidat.infibox -p ~/.ansible/collections`

+Use of Python virtual environments (venv module) is recommended.

 Complete instructions for installing collections is available at https://docs.ansible.com/ansible/latest/user_guide/collections_using.html.

 Ansible 2.9 or newer is required to install as a collection.
 That said, the collection is a tarball.
 Modules may be extracted and installed manually if use of an older version of Ansible is required.
 Adjust values in playbooks/ansible.cfg as required.